EllisonFord/Local-File-Organizer-Ollama/README.md

 - [ ] Implement best practices like Johnny Decimal
 - [ ] Check file duplication
 - [ ] Dockerfile for easier installation
-- [ ] People from [Nexa](https://github.com/NexaAI/nexa-sdk) is helping me to make executables for macOS, Linux and Windows
+- [ ] Create packaged executables for macOS, Linux, and Windows (community help welcome)

 ## What It Does 🔍